LeaderPortfolio

 Early Life and Education

-Rothbaum began his career at The Carson Group, a strategic consulting firm, where he managed its life sciences practice and boutique investment bank Evolution Capital.
-Following The Carson Group's sale to Thomson Reuters in 2001, Rothbaum founded Quogue Capital, a life sciences investment fund.
-Through Quogue Capital, he has invested in numerous private and public life sciences companies.
+Rothbaum began his career at The Carson Group, where he managed the life sciences practice and a boutique investment bank.
+In 2001, he founded Quogue Capital, a single-family office private equity fund that focuses on supporting small to mid-cap life sciences companies.

 Key Business Strategies